Vermont’s Choice for Photo Scanning and Video to Digital Services

 Vermont Home & Office Pickup Service

-Vermont families have a deep history, and with it can come many tubs and boxes of photo albums, slide carousels and VHS tapes.
-We're happy to drive to any corner of Vermont to help with the heavy lifting.
+Many families have dozens of boxes or tubs of photo albums and VHS tapes.
+They can be hard to lift and challenging to organize.
+For many, having us visit their home to the heavy lifting makes all the difference, and we’re thrilled to do it.
 Doorstep pickups are easily scheduled based on the schedule below.
-You will get a call before your appointment so you can let us know exactly where you left your project (doorstep, porch, etc) and we will safely pick it up.
+You will get a call before your appointment where you can let us know exactly where you left your project (doorstep, porch, etc) and we will safely pick it up.
 Everything is packed in weatherproof bins and barcoded before being taken to our state-of-the-art lab for processing.

-Once we have your materials at our studio, everything is evaluated in advance of a detailed phone consultation.
-But some clients prefer more preparation in advance.
-If so, please don't by shy to request a virtual appointment.
+Once we have your photos and videos in hand, we do a detailed inventory and a phone session to make all of the decisions about the scanning process.
+But if you’d like to get a bit more prepared upfront, let us know and we’re happy to do a Zoom based virtual organizing session.
 One of our senior consultants will schedule a Zoom call with you to offer their expertise and to simplify the process of organizing and preparing for digitizing.
 Afterward, we will schedule a doorstep pickup to safely take the material to our lab and bring it back when the project is wrapped up.

 VERMONT'S EARLY CONNECTIONS AND CONTRIBUTIONS TO MODERN PHOTOGRAPHY